 Doors are subject to constant use, far more than bare wall surfaces.
 So we should paint a door to withstand regular use and constant human contact.

-A semi-gloss of gloss paint finish on a door is not uncommon.
-This withstands stains and grease marks better than older matte paints, means that fingerprints are easy to clean off.
-But modern eggshell finish paint is another possibility because it is also fairly stain resistant.
+A semi-gloss or gloss paint finish on a door is not uncommon.
+This withstands stains and grease marks better than older matte paints, which means that fingerprints are easy to clean off.
+But modern eggshell finish paint is another possibility because it is also fairly stain-resistant.

 If the door has a completely flat surface then it can be painted with a roller.
-A smaller sized roller is often better for this, perhaps 15cm in width.
-If you use gloss paint than you will need a roller with a thick nap (the spongy surface of the roller) as this gives a considerably smoother finish.
+A smaller-sized roller is often better for this, perhaps 15cm in width.
+If you use gloss paint then you will need a roller with a thick nap (the spongy surface of the roller) as this gives a considerably smoother finish.

 Small-scale projects are fine for DIY enthusiasts.
 But professional painters will repaint your home or office in minimal time, so you can enjoy the results without effort.

 The content of this article is meant for informational purposes only and should not be considered a source of professional advice, recommendations, or endorsements.
 It is not a substitute for seeking expert guidance or making well-informed decisions based on individual circumstances.
 Although we strive for accuracy and reliability, we cannot guarantee the information's completeness or suitability for all situations.
 Readers are urged to verify facts, consult experts, and consider their own context before taking actions or decisions based on this content.
 No warranties, explicit or implied, are provided regarding the accuracy, timeliness, or completeness of the presented information.
 Relying on this information is at the reader's own discretion and risk.
 We encourage readers to consult relevant professionals or experts for advice tailored to their specific needs.
 Neither the author, publisher, nor any affiliated parties will be held responsible for errors, omissions, or damages resulting from the use or reliance on the information in this article.